auravila/DataScience-Capstone/README.md

 In order to validate the results of the previous AutoML experiment run and to select the best model, I decided to run two more experiments using hyperdrive.
 The first experiment (part 1) uses Parameter Sampling and the second one Grid Sampling (part 2)

-The model funtion is defined in the train.py esklearn estimator script and it is based in a logistic regresion:
+The model function is defined in the train.py esklearn estimator script and it is based in a logistic regression:

 model = LogisticRegression(C=args.C, max_iter=args.max_iter).fit(x_train, y_train)